 There are a number of signs that gum disease may be present in an individual.
 For example, tooth sensitivity is a common indicator that some level of gum disease is present.
-In addition, everything from tooth loss to and abscessed tooth or even bad breath may be a sign that gum disease is an issue.
-Also, when the gums become red or swollen or if there is bleeding there should be concern for the possibility of gum disease.
+In addition, everything from tooth loss to an abscessed tooth or even bad breath may be a sign that gum disease is an issue.
+Also, when the gums become red or swollen or if there is bleeding there should be a concern for the possibility of gum disease.
 Always consult with your dental care provider if you have any of these signs or symptoms.
 Meanwhile, discussed below are some of the side effects of gum diseases on overall health.

 Inflammation Associated With Gum Disease